WAVE-hamburg/wave-hamburg.github.io/index.md

     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
-    title: "Science"
+    title: "Outreach"
-    excerpt: "Here you find more informations about the WAVE science projects and vision."
+    excerpt: "On a regular basis the WAVE team offers livestream events of the DAS data to the society, which shows seismic waves propagating over the Campus in realtime with ."
     url: /science/
     btn_label: "Read More"
     btn_class: "btn--primary"